Personal Terms

 You will use our services with an understanding of the following contents:

-- Our services are Class 2 Funds Transfer Services under the Payment Services Act of Japan and differ from foreign exchange transactions performed by banks, etc.;
+• Our services are Class 2 Funds Transfer Services under the Payment Services Act of Japan and differ from exchange transactions performed by banks, etc.;

-- Our services do not constitute the acceptance of deposits, savings or fixed time deposits by the Company;
+• Our services do not constitute the acceptance of deposits, savings or instalment savings, etc by the Company;

-- The Company is taking measures to protect the full amount of funds remitted by the users based on the Payment Services Act of Japan through the deposit of a performance bond with the Tokyo Legal Affairs Bureau.
+• We are taking measures to protect the full amount of funds remitted by the users based on the Payment Services Act of Japan.

-- A system of security deposits for providing funds transfer services is established under the Payment Services Act to protect the users, and the users can receive refunds under this system should the applicable circumstances arise.
-The Company has concluded a guarantee contract of security deposit of providing Funds Transfer Services with below party; Rakuten Bank Limited NBF Shinagawa Tower, 2-16-5 Konan Minato-ku Tokyo, 108-0075.
+• A system of security deposits for providing funds transfer services is established under the Payment Services Act to protect the users, and the users can receive refunds under this system should the applicable circumstances arise.
+We have concluded a Trust Contract of Security Deposit of Providing Funds Transfer Services with the below party:

-- In principal, the users entitled to receive a refund pursuant to the provisions of the preceding item shall be remitters.
-However, the right to receive said refund will be transferred from the remitters to payees at the point when the payees access the Company's system and accept the remittance from the remitters.
+In principle, the users entitled to receive a refund pursuant to the provisions of the preceding item shall be remitters.
+However, the right to receive said refund will be transferred from the remitters to payees at the point when the payees access our system and accept the remittance from the remitters.

 8. Keeping your security details and Revolut Card safe

-We do everything we can to keep your money safe.
-We ask you to do the same by keeping your security details and Revolut Card safe.
+We take reasonably necessary measures to keep your money safe.
+We ask you to do the same by keeping your security details such as PIN number and Revolut Card safe.
 This means you shouldn't keep your security details near your Revolut Card, and you should disguise or protect them if you write them down or store them.
-Don’t share your security details with anyone other than an open-banking provider or third-party provider who is acting in line with regulatory requirements.
-We've explained more about open-banking providers and third-party providers in section 10 of these terms and conditions.
+Don’t share your security details with anyone.

-- make sure you close down the Revolut app when you're not using it; and
+• make sure you close down the Revolut app when you're not using it;

 Contact us through the Revolut app, as soon as possible, if your Revolut Card is lost or stolen, or if your Revolut Card or security details could be used without your permission.

-If you can, you should also freeze your Revolut Card using the Revolut app or by calling the automated number below.
+If you can, you should also freeze your Revolut Card using the Revolut app or by the means below.
 If you later realise there’s not a risk to your Revolut Card's security, you can unfreeze it.

 How you can contact us

-- Send us a message through the Revolut app on someone else's device.
+• Send us a message through the Revolut app.

 9. Are there any restrictions on using the Revolut app or Revolut Card?